radical-collaboration/PaleoSTeHM/Docs/about.rst

    https://egusphere.copernicus.org/preprints/2024/egusphere-2024-2183/

-Please note that this repository is under development by Yucheng Lin, Alex Reedy and Robert Kopp.
+Please note that this repository is under development by Yucheng Lin and Robert Kopp.
 If you have any questions please contact Yucheng: yc.lin@rutgers.edu.